habi/acinar-analysis-manuscript/manuscript.md

 ![Distribution of the number of alveoli per acinus (entrance ring count per acinus) for each animal.
   Left: linear scale, right: logarithmic scale.
-  The entrance ring counts per day are all significantly different (all p-values better than 1.9e-5, which is the one between days 4 and 10).](images/fig02.png){#fig:02}
+  The entrance ring counts per day are all significantly different (all p-values smaller than 1.9e-5, which is the one between days 4 and 10).](images/fig02.png){#fig:02}

-The alveolar number shows highly significant differences Šidák-corrected p-value \< 0.00167 [@doi:10.1080/01621459.1967.10482935]) between all possible combination of days.
+The alveolar number shows highly significant differences (Šidák-corrected p-value smaller than 0.00167 [@doi:10.1080/01621459.1967.10482935]) between all possible combination of days.
-All possible combinations of entrance ring counts per day are significantly different (all p-values are better than p=1.9e-5, which is the p-value of the difference between days 4 and 10).
+All possible combinations of entrance ring counts per day are significantly different (all p-values are smaller than p=1.9e-5, which is the p-value of the difference between days 4 and 10).
 The entrance ring counts for all animals are independent (p=1.6e-34).

 ### Acinus volume

 The stereological assessment resulted in a mean acinar volume of 0.03 ± 0.04 mm^3^ for the 125 acini at day 4.
 For the 58 acini at day 10 we get a volume of 0.04 ± 0.05 mm^3^.
 For the 42 acini at day 21 a volume of 0.10 ± 0.09 mm^3^ and for the 43 acini at day 60 a volume of 0.74 ± 0.37 mm^3^.